XYlearn/Kernel-Hack/README.md

 ```
 The kernel will boot, and spawn a login shell.
 Then you can start hacking.

 **Note that** the script uses `hvf` for acceleration, which should be modified according to your case.
 You can run `qemu-system-x86_64 -accel help` to see acceleration that can be used.
-For example if `kvm` is in the output, you can adopt kvm acceleration by changing `-accel hvf` to `-accel kvm` in the script.
+For example if `kvm` is in the output, you can adopt kvm acceleration with env variable ACCEL like `ACCEL=kvm ./hack kernel-run`.
+You can always use `ACCEL=tcg` for software virtualization.

 ### (Optional) Install Modules